mikiehan/cs326e-p1-tcp-socket-starter/README.md

 to use socket to write correct network programs in many contexts.

 This part of the assignment will give you experience with basic socket programming.
-You will write 2 pairs of TCP client and server programs for sending and receiving text messages over the Internet.
+You will write a pair of TCP client and server programs for sending and receiving text messages over the Internet.

 The client and server programs in both languages should meet the following